Reactions to the 2022 Russian invasion of Ukraine: Summary

 In China, India, Indonesia, Malaysia, Vietnam, Serbia, and the Arab regions, many social media users showed sympathy for Russian narratives due in part to distrust of US foreign policy, with Malaysian social media users stated that the MH17 shooting and 2020 Summer Paralympics incidents being the main reasons for supporting Russia.
 According to the Economist Intelligence Unit, two-thirds of the world's population live in countries that are neutral or leaning towards Russia.
 In March 2022, 98% of Ukrainians – including 82% of ethnic Russians living in Ukraine – said they did not believe that any part of Ukraine was rightfully part of Russia.
 At the end of April, a poll conducted in Russia by the Levada Center concluded the following: "74% of Russians support Russia's invasion in Ukraine and the actions of the Russian military.
 19% of respondents said they did not support the actions of the Russian Federation.
 Meanwhile, 39% of respondents said that they were not following the war in Ukraine".
 Many respondents in Russia do not want to answer pollsters' questions for fear of negative consequences.
 When a group of researchers commissioned a survey on Russians' attitudes to the war in Ukraine, 29,400 of the 31,000 people they called refused to answer when they heard the question.

 Pope Francis said that NATO may have caused Russia's invasion of Ukraine, because the alliance was "barking" at Russia's door.
 He also warned that the war in Ukraine was becoming like the Spanish Civil War, in which new and more powerful weapons were tested.
 He later implicitly accused Russia of an "armed conquest, expansionism and imperialism in Ukraine".

+In March 2022, Antwerp mayor Bart De Wever said during a radio interview that Russian President Vladimir Putin will not end Russia's invasion of Ukraine, as he is a "psychopath" and a "madman", adding: "[Putin] said: ‘I will squash the Russians who are against me like mosquitoes’.
+When did I hear that before?
+I think here, 70 years ago."
+De Wever had earlier assessed that Vladimir Putin and Adolf Hitler were similarly motivated: "Germany was humiliated after the First World War, Russia after the Cold War.
+In both countries, an autocratic leader emerged with a clear ambition: to undo the humiliation.
+In Germany, it was Hitler, in Russia, Putin."
+De Wever went on to explain that this humiliation was taken personally by both men, who had each professionally represented their respective countries (Hitler as a soldier, and Putin as a KGB agent): “Both then unexpectedly resorted to irrational behavior.
+What the Sudetenland was to Hitler, Crimea was to Putin.
+There are many similarities.”